 Switching themes is probably one of the most common procedures in the WordPress framework.
 It is very important to find a well-designed and multi-functional premium theme.
 The easiest way to find a theme according to your needs is to search in the most popular theme marketplace – Themeforest.

-Before you start moving to the new that you have chosen, spend some time to read the necessary steps that you need to follow so you won’t lose or destroy anything.
+Before you start moving to the new one that you have chosen, spend some time reading the necessary steps that you need to follow so you won’t lose or destroy anything.

 #1: Create a Backup or a Staging copy